 Fees charged by robo-advisors are much lower than the average you will pay for the traditional mutual fund sold via the big banks.

 For example, compare 0.5% in fees per annum at Wealthsimple for a portfolio with $0-$100,000 in investable assets and 0.4% in fees for a portfolio with over $100K in assets.
 This is definitely low-cost compared to the average of 2% or more in fees you would expect when you go with actively managed mutual funds.
-Wealthsimple also offer to manage our funds for free during the first year.
+Wealthsimple also offer to manage your funds for free during the first year.

-Also, the fees are quite transparent and they do not muddle the pond with obscure and additional charges like trailer fees, sales loads, etc. Some robo-advisors take low-fees further by offering free management of your money up to a certain amount.
+In addition, the fees are quite transparent and they do not muddle the pond with obscure and additional charges like trailer fees, sales loads, etc. Some robo-advisors take low-fees further by offering free management of your money up to a certain amount.

 Lower-cost portfolios provided by robo-advisors are possible due to a mix of passive management, use of low-cost ETFs, technology, and less overhead.